bcritt1/H-S-Documentation/scripts/word_embedding/python/readme.md

 uses them on
 a
 corpus of files that I route it to automatically using environment variables (it reads your username from Sherlock and uses that to find your files) to perform word tokenization and a word embedding.
-There are two options here for implementation.
-Gensim leverages neural nets to apply transfer learning to word embeddings (it applies things it knows about language from large language models to any corpus you feed it).
-In most cases, you'll want to apply this transfer learning.
-In some cases, though, you may want to just do an embedding of your corpus.
-For instance, I wrote a chapter on the distinct language of Ralph Waldo Emerson, and for that, I wanted to maintain his unique syntax and thus didn't apply any large language models.
-There are notes in the file of what you can comment out to create just a local embedding.
 If you have issues, contact [us](mailto:srcc-support@stanford.edu) and ask for Brad Rittenhouse.

  #### Notes